brianhallerweb/dotfiles/README.md

 $ sudo pacman -S xcape firefox git ranger gvim

 git clone your dotfiles repo
-move the .profile, .bashrc, i3 config and remaps into place remaps should run from i3 config
+move your dotfiles into the home directory

 enable copy and paste
 move .vimrc and .vim folder into place (you need to add .vim to dotfiles repo)

-unmute the sound (for some reason it is muted by default)
+enable audio and  unmute the sound (for some reason it is muted by default)
-$ sudo pacman -S alsa-utils
+$ sudo pacman -S alsa-utils pulseaudio
 $ amixer sset Master unmute
 $ amixer sset Speaker unmute
 $ amixer sset Headphone unmute